sld-columbia/esp-caches/README.md

 ## L2

 ### Functional Description
 The L2 cache is the last level of local storage for CPUs and, optionally, for accelerators in ESP.
 Accelerators can be equipped with an L2 cache from the ESP GUI.
 The L2 is largely similar to the LLC, with a few exceptions.
 First, the L2 does not need to track directory information as the LLC does, and thus does not need to store as many fields.
 Next, the L2 contains a small buffer for outstanding requests and has many more transient states than the LLC.
 In contrast with the LLC, which updates the memory at every iteration of processing, the L2 only updates its memory once a request is retired into a stable state.
 Finally, the L2 handles atomic requests from the CPU, whereas the LLC has no concept of whether a CPU is completing an atomic transaction or not; in contrast, the LLC handles DMA transactions for LLC-coherent DMA, whereas the L2 is not involved in these transactions.
 The states for the L2 can be broadly classified as follows: `DECODE`, `REQS_LOOKUP`, `TAG_LOOKUP`, and `ACTION`.
 However, not all states are used for all of CPU requests, forwards, responses, and flushes.
 For instance, responses are guaranteed to be addressing an outstanding request, so there is no need to do tag lookup from the local memory.
-In contrast, flushes do not act on outstanding requests and do not perform a lookup of the tags in the local memory.
+In contrast, flushes do not act on outstanding requests and do not perform a lookup of the tags in the outstanding requests buffer.

 ### Files
 `l2_rtl_top.sv` : Top-level verilog module, containing only the interface to the L2 wrapper.
 Takes incoming signals for each group and packs them into a SystemVerilog interface and unpacks outgoing interfaces into their respective signals.